 A buyer does not need every capability.
 They need the right few, proved in the right order.

-During an audit or proof sprint, Folium narrows the registry into a practical build sequence: what to inspect first, what to prove, what to govern, what to defer, and what should become an operating service after launch.
+During an audit or first build sprint, Folium narrows the registry into a practical build sequence: what to inspect first, what to test, what to govern, what to defer, and what should become an operating service after launch.

 Operating doctrine